College of Architecture, Planning and Public Affairs

 Posting Number: F00117P

-The College of Architecture, Planning and Public Affairs (CAPPA) at the University of Texas at Arlington seeks applicants for a Program Director in Interior Design to be hired at the rank of associate professor with tenure, one of three positions to be filled for Fall 2019.
+The College of Architecture, Planning and Public Affairs (CAPPA) at the University of Texas at Arlington seeks applicants for a Program Director in Interior Design to be hired at the rank of associate professor with tenure.

 Essential Duties and Responsibilities